kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 7.md

 1. First, take a look at the lab-7/sentence-server project.
 It has been refactored a bit from previous examples.
 There is now a `WordService` and `WordServiceImpl` that wraps calls to the Feign clients.
 This was mainly done to make the lab instructions easier, so that your code modifications are within one class.

 1. Open the POM.
-Add another dependency for spring-cloud-starter-circuitbreaker-resilience4j.
+Add another dependency for the Resilience4J Circuit Breaker (`org.springframework.cloud` / `spring-cloud-starter-circuitbreaker-resilience4j`).
-    > Note that it is possible to use [Spring Retry](https://github.com/spring-projects/spring-retry) or [Sentinel](https://github.com/alibaba/Sentinel) here, but we will stick to one option.
+    * Note that it is possible to use [Spring Retry](https://github.com/spring-projects/spring-retry) or [Sentinel](https://github.com/alibaba/Sentinel) here, but we will stick to one option.

+    >  If using IntelliJ, the Maven extension may require you to update your project at this point.
+From the menu, View / Maven / Refresh all...

+    >  If using Eclipse, the M2E plugin may require you to update your project at this point.
+Right click on the project / Maven / Update Project

 1. Refactor the `WordServiceImpl` with circuit breaker logic.
 Begin by injecting a `CircuitBreakerFactory` object.